Tochukz/Amazon-Web-Services/AWS-Certified-Solutions-Architech-2019/README.md

 __Scalability__
 AWS offers its autoscaling service through which you define a machine image that can be instantly and automatically replicated and launched into multiple instances to meet demand.
 __Elasticity__
-n elastic infrastructure will automatically reduce capacity when demand drops.
+An elastic infrastructure will automatically reduce capacity when demand drops.

 __Cost Management__
 Cloud computing transitions your IT spending from capital expenditure(capex) framework into something closer to operational expenditure(opex).
 See [AWS Calculator](https://calculator.aws/) to estimate the cost of your architecture.